htr3n/loan-approval-portal/README.md

 </servlet>
 ```

-The Spring managed and annotated controllers for customers and staffs are under `com.westbank.mvc.customer` and `com.westbank.mvc.staff` respectively.
+The Spring managed and annotated controllers for customers and staffs are under `com.westbank.web.customer` and `com.westbank.web.staff` respectively.
 The portal's index page is mapped to `HomeController`.

 ```xml
 <mvc:annotation-driven />